mwilborne/nudgepad/how-to-build-a-tool.md

-How to Build a Community Tool for NudgePad 1.0
+How to Build a Tool for NudgePad 1.0
 ==============================================

-__CAUTION: NudgePad 1.0 comes out later this year, right now we are in BETA, so things are still broken and subject to change.
-However, we are here to help you build your tool, so don't be shy about contacting us via email or IRC.__

 How can I help?
 ---------------

-The core idea of NudgePad is the concept of Community Tools.
+The core idea of NudgePad is the concept of Tools.

 These are open source web apps built by the NudgePad Community to enable people to make things in their browser.

-Unlike apps built for consuming content, NudgePad Community Tools are built for making content.
+Unlike apps built for consuming content, NudgePad Tools are built for making content.
 You could build a blogging tool, a drawing tool, an image editing tool, a vector tool, or something completely new.